10 major mountain ranges in India | subranges | destinations

 The majority of the Himalayan mountains are in India.
 The third highest peak in the world, Kanchenjunga lies in the Sikkim state on the Indo-Nepal border.
 The peak is shared by India and Nepal.

-The Himalayas are an important mountain range for India as well as its neighboring countries.
-They are the source of many big rivers that sustain the population of vast plains of the subcontinent.
+The Himalayas are an important mountain range for India and its neighboring countries.
+They are the source of many major rivers that sustain the population of the vast plains of the Indian subcontinent.
+They also block the southwest monsoon winds and force them to shed most of their moisture over the plains, making the region suitable for agriculture.

-Himalayan mountains are considered sacred in Hinduism and Buddhism.
-There are many pilgrimage sites that are visited in large numbers every year.
-Also, a ton of tourist and trekking destinations make the Himalayas one of the most visited mountain ranges on Earth.
+The mountain range is considered sacred in Hinduism and Buddhism.
+Many pilgrimage sites in the region are visited by large numbers of devotees every year.
+In addition, numerous tourist destinations and trekking routes make the Himalayas one of the most visited mountain ranges in the world.

 Eastern and Western Himalayas

-The Himalayas are classified as Eastern and Western Himalayas based on two different ecosystems.
-In India, Eastern Himalayas are present in Sikkim, Arunachal Pradesh, Assam, and West Bengal.
-Western Himalayas are found in Jammu and Kashmir, Ladakh, Himachal Pradesh, and Uttarakhand.
+The Himalayas are commonly divided into the Western and Eastern Himalayas based on geographic and ecological differences.
+In India, the Eastern Himalayas are located in Sikkim, Arunachal Pradesh, and parts of West Bengal.
+The Western Himalayas are found in Jammu and Kashmir, Himachal Pradesh, and Uttarakhand.

 Shivalik hills